Fox leads Kings past Warriors 126-123 in playoff return

 The arena was deafening starting in pregame warmups with some fans even bringing back the cow bells that were so common during their playoff runs two decades ago.

+“It was incredible all night,” forward Harrison Barnes said.
+“When guys ran out for layup lines with how loud it got in there and I think everyone got chills.”

 The excitement appeared to take a toll on the inexperienced Kings, who struggled shooting the ball early.
-Sacramento missed its first seven 3-pointers, shot just 39.2% in the first half and trailed Golden State 61-55 at the half.
+Sacramento shot just 39.2% in the first half and trailed Golden State 61-55 at the half.

 The Warriors built the lead to 10 points in the third quarter before Sacramento ended the quarter on a 15-4 run fueled by 10 points from Trey Lyles to take a 91-90 lead into the fourth.